LSEG-API-Samples/Article.WebSocketAPI.Javascript.QuoteWidget/README.md

 ## <a id="package"></a>Package

-If you have access to an ADS that is enabled to deliver market data via the Elektron WebSocket API, you can attempt to run within your own setup and reference the source code that is [available within GitHub](https://github.com/TR-API-Samples/Article.WebSocketAPI.Javascript.QuoteWidget).
+The package includes the complete source code and necessary dependencies to execute.
+You can contact your local Market Data team or Thomson Reuters representative to provide the necessary setup to connect and test.
+Because the package includes the TRWebSocketController submodule, you will need to properly clone using:

+`git clone --recursive <URL of this package>`

 The application package includes the following:
 * **TRWebSocketController/TRWebSocketController.js**

   The TRWebSocketController is a generic interface used to manage all communication to the Elektron WebSocket server.
-This design was intentional allowing the use of any Javascript framework to implement the desired solution.
-Although a number of frameworks were possible, in this implementation, we chose Angular JS to build our widget.

 * **quoteObject.html, quoteObject.js**